fabiovin/gp-data-service-linking-simplification/proposals/JRC/ds-linking-simplification-best-practice.md

 The following collection shows a series of XML snippets.
 _These examples are purely informative and do not constitute a reference definition of a conformant metadata._

-#### Snippet of Resource Locator of a dataset metadata linking to an INSPIRE View Service - Get View Service Metadata
+#### Resource Locator of a dataset metadata linking to an INSPIRE View Service - Get View Service Metadata

-_Note: for the definition of a WMTS service, use the proper codelist defined before inside the `protocol` element_

 ```xml
 <gmd:transferOptions>